dgutierrez-cyber/vLAN-Network-Segmentation-Lab/README.md

 <div align="center">Overview</div>

-I chose VirtualBox to simulate a network using virtual machines so I can test out various programs and CLI tasks.
+This lab demonstrates how to design and deploy a segmented enterprise network using Oracle VirtualBox.
+It focuses on VLAN creation, inter-VLAN routing, and firewall isolation to emulate a secure multi-tier enterprise environment.

 # <div align="center">Lab Environment</div>